 4.2 Getting There

-The gallery is conveniently located at Matthäikirchplatz 8, in the Kulturforum complex.
-You can reach it easily by public transportation.
-Take the U2 or U1 line to Potsdamer Platz, and from there it’s just a short walk to the gallery.
+Matthäikirchplatz 8, in the Kulturforum complex, is where the gallery can be conveniently found.
+It’s easily reachable by public transportation.
+There’s a U2 or U1 line to Potsdamer Platz and from there it’s an easy walk to the gallery.

 4.3 Visitor Tips